TimothyJan/Task-Tracker-Angular-App/README.md

 # Task-Tracker-Angular-App
 Task Tracker Angular app using a <a href="https://www.npmjs.com/package/json-server">JSON Server</a>.
 Run the backend server using <code>npm run server</code> and then run the angular app with <code>ng serve</code>.
 CRUD(Create, Read, Update and Delete) tasks and double click tasks to toggle reminder functionality.
+When adding a new task se;ect your "return" key to save and submit the task.

 <hr>